-If you’d like your child to be evaluated for a learning disability, as well as advice for actions you can take to help your child improve and succeed, please make an appointment with Westchester Health.
-One of our pediatricians will examine your child, discuss the findings with both of you, and offer guidance and referrals.
+If you’d like your child to be evaluated for a learning disability, as well as advice for actions you can take to help your child improve and succeed, please call (914) 232-1919 to make an appointment with one of our Westchester Health pediatricians.
+He/she will examine your child, discuss the findings with both of you, and offer guidance and referrals.
 Our #1 goal is for your child to be as healthy and happy as possible, whatever the diagnosis.
 Whenever, wherever you need us, we’re here for you.

 To read Dr. Adler’s blog in full, click here.